seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 **§7 checks the run against the file, and nothing in §7 checks the file against the code it claims to cut** — which is the Architect's audit and is why items reaching this list from it carry no measured run of their own.

+71. **Every waiting row's anchor is a price at which the coin BECOMES a trade** (§4) — a `ЖДАТЬ` row and a `СОЗРЕВАЕТ` trigger alike: `marketRegime` on the coin's own row re-expressed at the anchor admits the row's side, and no veto holds there.
+Checked on every published and every carried row, every run; a row failing it is refused by name, and a carried one is withdrawn in the first line.
+72. **Every coin of `tokens[]` and every systemic lane carries today's discovery search** (§6) — query and count in the appendix and in `sweeps.discovery` — and every dated hit inside 14 days was followed to its publisher and classed, or discarded by a named reason.
+A run without a discovery search has not hunted, whatever its lanes returned.
+73. **Every row refused on §3B filter 3 carries the lookup that decided it** — the query and what it named — in the appendix.
+A refusal on that filter without one is a gap, not a filter result.
+74. **Both regime words were produced at the FROZEN price** (§2) — the row's returns re-expressed, `p` recovered from the row itself — and every price in `# BTC` was derived on that same basis, its derivation in the log.
+A level derived at one price and a distance printed from another fails this item.
+75. **No coin in its own trend is hidden** (§2, §4): each is published on its own side — a trade or a `СОЗРЕВАЕТ` pre-planned entry, `ПОВЫШЕННЫЙ РИСК` where the market word opposes it — or refused by a named DISTANCE or VETO rule in the appendix.
+A coin refused on the market word alone, outside `ПЕРЕГРЕТ` and `ВЫСОКИЙ РИСК`, fails this item.

+**71–75 name the run of 18.09 and the owner's reading of it.** The run passed every item above and still printed three rally shorts on coins in their own range as waiting orders, a BTC level twelve times farther than its own arithmetic put it, one coin event for thirty coins — and no line at all for the one coin trending up on a list that rose 8 % in a day.

 **Revision `-c` added nothing to this list and item 55 was corrected rather than supplemented**, because no run broke it: the band it asserted was empty by arithmetic and was